Core-Periphery Structure in Networks: Introduction

 The rest of this paper is organized as follows.
-We first describe previously proposed methods for detecting core-periphery structure in networks before presenting our new method, called \emph{Core Score}, which computes a continuous value along a core-periphery spectrum and thereby yields a centrality measure based on core-periphery structures in the network.
+We first describe several previously proposed methods for detecting core-periphery structure in networks before presenting our new method, which computes a continuous value along a core-periphery spectrum and thereby yields a centrality measure based on core-periphery structure.
 We illustrate our method using a set of synthetic (computer-generated) benchmark random networks with a known core.
-We then apply our method to several real-world networks: the Zachary Karate Club, collaboration networks of network scientists, and United States Congressional voting networks.
-We conclude by summarizing our results and include additional results---including an application to the London Underground (`The Tube') transportation network---in an online Supplementary Information.
+We then apply our method to several real networks: the Zachary Karate Club, co-authorship networks of network scientists, a voting-similarity network of United States Senators, and the London Underground (`The Tube') transportation network.
+We conclude by summarizing our results, and we then present additional results and discussion in the Appendix.